Packed-Ensembles for Efficient Uncertainty Estimation: Introduction

-DE tick all boxes in the requirements list for real-world applications, except for computational efficiency.
-In fact, DE are in practice computationally demanding (required memory storage, number of operations, inference time) both for training and testing as their cost grows linearly with the size of the ensembles.
-Their computational costs make them prohibitive under tight hardware constraints.
-This limitation of DE has inspired numerous approaches proposing computationally efficient alternatives: multi-head networks~\citep{lee2015m}, architectures with ensemble-imitating layers~\citep{BatchEnsemble, MIMO,rame2021mixmo}, multiple forwards on different weight subsets of the same network~\citep{MCDropout,durasov2021masksembles}, ensembles of smaller networks~\citep{WhenEnsemblingSmallerModels, PowerLawEnsembles}, computing ensembles from a single training run~\citep{huang2017snapshot,garipov2018loss}, efficient Bayesian Neural Networks~\citep{maddox2019simple, franchi2019tradi}.
-These approaches typically improve storage usage, train cost or inference time at the cost of lower accuracy and lower diversity in the predictions.
+This limitation of DE has inspired numerous approaches proposing computationally efficient alternatives: multi-head networks~\citep{lee2015m, chen2020group}, ensemble-imitating layers~\citep{Wen2019batchensemble, havasi2021training, rame2021mixmo}, multiple forwards on different weight subsets of the same network~\citep{MCDropout,durasov2021masksembles}, ensembles of smaller networks~\citep{WhenEnsemblingSmallerModels, PowerLawEnsembles}, computing ensembles from a single training run~\citep{huang2017snapshot,garipov2018loss}, and efficient Bayesian Neural Networks~\citep{maddox2019simple, franchi2019tradi}.
+These approaches typically improve storage usage, train cost, or inference time at the cost of lower accuracy and diversity in the predictions.

-An essential property of ensembles that enables improved predictive uncertainty estimation is related to the diversity of predictions in the ensemble. \cite{Independence} have shown that the independence of individuals is critical to the success of ensembling. \cite{fort2020deep} argue that the diversity of DE due to randomness from weight initialization, data augmentation and batching, stochastic gradient updates, etc., is superior to various efficient ensembling approaches, in spite of their predictive performance boosts.
-Few works manage to mirror this property of DE in a computationally efficient manner close to a single DNN (in terms of memory usage, number of forward passes, image throughput, etc.).
+An essential property of ensembles to improve predictive uncertainty estimation is related to the diversity of its predictions. \cite{Independence} show that the independence of individuals is critical to the success of ensembling. \cite{fort2020deep} argue that the diversity of DE, due to randomness from weight initialization, data augmentation and batching, and stochastic gradient updates, is superior to other efficient ensembling alternatives despite their predictive performance boosts.
+Few approaches manage to mirror this property of DE in a computationally efficient manner close to a single DNN (in terms of memory usage, number of forward passes, and image throughput).